vczh-libraries/Document/Cpp.md

       - [ ] When `specializationSymbols` is used, `specializationVersion` is compared to the primary symbol version to determine if the list need to refresh.
       - [ ] When `specializationVersion` is -1, it means `specializationSymbols` is hardcoded, usually from `this` in a method of a class specialization.
     - [ ] SFINAE test cases
-    - [ ] Generate unique name for declaractions with `specializationSpec`.
+    - [ ] `Symbol::GenerateUniqueId` generate unique name for declaractions with `specializationSpec`.
 Name doesn't include a counter, and ensure it is unique.
 - [ ] Lambda expressions.
 - [ ] Next Demo!
 (Calculator)
   - [ ] Check carefully around all links.